threathunters-io/laurel/man/laurel.8.md

 - `user-groups`: Add groups that the user ("uid") is a member of.
   Default: true
-- `prefix`: Add a prefix to enriched fields; this may be useful if logs are onsumed by analysis software that doesn't properly understand uppercase and lowercase JSON object fields as identical.
+- `prefix`: Add a prefix to enriched fields; this may be useful if logs are consumed by analysis software that doesn't properly understand uppercase and lowercase JSON object fields as identical.
   This setting does not affect enriched fields passed in from `auditd(8)`.
 Default: unset